-- collecting, using or disclosing their personal data. - Very Purpose Limitation Obligation: Organisations may collect, use or disclose personal data only for reasonable purposes explicitly communicated. - ◊ Notification Obligation: Individuals must be informed about the purposes of data collection, use, or disclosure. - ♦ Access and Correction Obligations: Individuals have the right to request access and correction of their personal data. - ♦ Accuracy Obligation: Organisations must make reasonable efforts to ensure personal data are accurate. - personal data and storage media from unauthorised access, disclosure, alteration, loss and destruction.
+- ♦ Consent Obligation: Organisations must obtain the consent of individuals before collecting, using or disclosing their personal data. - ♦ Purpose Limitation Obligation: Organisations may collect, use or disclose personal data only for reasonable purposes explicitly communicated. - Notification Obligation: Individuals must be informed about the purposes of data collection, use, or disclosure. - ♦ Access and Correction Obligations: Individuals have the right to request access and correction of their personal data. - ♦ Accuracy Obligation: Organisations must make reasonable efforts to ensure personal data are accurate. - Protection Obligation: Organisations must implement security measures to protect personal data and storage media from unauthorised access, disclosure, alteration, loss and destruction.